Meet Jason

 The next twist of fate took me to Guernsey to work with Dr Margaret Rule on the Gallo-Roman ship dubbed ‘Asterix’.
 It was then back north, to York, for five years working on pottery from the Roman fortress.
 After the publication of Shadow in the Corn I returned to the Channel Islands to write and to work on the Alderney Elizabethan shipwreck project.

 My career then took curious turns, including a stint in offshore finance, principally in risk and compliance.
 The prevention of money laundering and fraud provided ample inspiration for mystery writing.
-Ultimately I became the Director of Guernsey Museums & Galleries, leading excavations at the Roman fort of the Nunnery, and the adjacent settlement on Longis Common on the island of Alderney.
+Ultimately I became the Director of Guernsey Museums & Galleries, leading excavations at the Roman fort of the Nunnery, Alderney, which will be published in autumn 2026 as a monograph.
+I’ve moved on to investigating the adjacent multi-period settlement on Longis Common.
 Stories from the islands inspired my first historical novel Glint of Light on Broken Glass and during the pandemic lockdown I wrote A Brush With Life, a biography of artist Peter le Vasseur.

-Now based back in my native Yorkshire I’m currently working on a monograph about the Alderney Roman fort and a new mystery series (which for the moment will remain a mystery).
+Now based back in my native Yorkshire I’ve become the Yorkshire Chapter co-ordinator for the Crime Writers’ Association.
+I’m now writing a new mystery series (which for the moment will remain a mystery). .

 I’m an active member of the Crime Writers’ Association.